CenturyLinkCloud/APIDocs/Examples/instance-flow.md

 fi;
 ```

-### Create a Custom Box in Order to Deploy It Using the Previous Deployment Policy Box
+## Create a Custom Box

+A script box defines the behavior of your application during deployment, reconfiguration and termination.

-In a POST request to the Box object, we send the features for our script box.
-Also we will use two already created blobs.
-You can take a look to the [blobs](../Application Lifecycle Management/api-blobs.md), API doc if you need to know how you can create them.
+To create a box send a POST request to the [Boxes endpoint](https://www.ctl.io/api-docs/cam/#application-lifecycle-management-boxes-api).

+Also use two already created blobs.
+You can take a look to the [Blobs endpoint](https://www.ctl.io/api-docs/cam/#application-lifecycle-management-blobs-api), API documentation if you need to know how you can create them.

+If there’s an error creating this box, it outputs the error.
+Else, it outputs the box ID and saves it in *box_id* variable.

+Add the following lines to the script:
 ```
-# We create a box to deploy with that policy box, in this case we are going to use a previously uploaded scripts.
+# Create a box to deploy with that policy box.
+In this case use a previously uploaded scripts.
 payload="{
   \"automatic_updates\": \"off\",
   \"requirements\": [

   ],
-  \"description\": \"sample box created via API\",
+  \"description\": \"create box example via API\",
   \"name\": \"ScriptBoxSample\",
   \"deleted\": null,
   \"variables\": [